-A scary statistic thrown around is that turnover costs an organization 150% of an employee’s salary to replace them — and even more if that employee skews toward the senior side.
+A scary statistic thrown around is that turnover costs an organization 1.5 to 2X an employee’s salary — and even more if that employee skews toward the senior side.
 But it isn’t just a corporate urban legend.
 Employee turnover really can be that costly, or even more so.

 According to Forbes:

 It costs between 30% and 50% of their annual salary to replace entry-level employees

 It costs upward of 150% of their annual salary to replace mid-level employees